Higher symplectic capacities

-As in \S\ref{subsec:rsft_formalism}, it follows from the general invariance properties of rational symplectic field theory that $\aug\lll p_1,...,p_r\rrr$ is independent of all choices, including the precise locations of the points $p_1,...,p_r\in X$, up to (filtered) $\Li$ homotopy.
+As in \S\ref{subsec:rsft_formalism}, it follows from the general invariance properties of rational symplectic field theory that $\aug\lll p_1,...,p_r\rrr$ is independent of all choices, including the precise locations of the points $p_1,...,p_r\in X$ (assuming that $X$ is connected), up to filtered $\Li$ homotopy.

 \begin{remark} More generally, instead of requiring curves to pass through points $p_1,...,p_r$, we could require them to pass through $r$ chosen cycles in $X$.
 However, in this paper we will only make use of the point class, since this is the only homology class relevant to all symplectic fillings regardless of their topological type. \end{remark}